TanStack/router/docs/framework/react/api/router/RouteApiClass.md

 > 🚧 The `RouteApiClass` class is deprecated and will be removed in the next major version of TanStack Router.
 Please use the [`getRouteApi`](./api/router/getRouteApiFunction) function instead.
 The constructor and methods associated with this class will be implemented on its functional counterpart in the next major release.

-The `RouteApi` class provides type-safe version of common hooks like `useParams`, `useLoaderData`, `useRouteContext`, and `useSearch` that are pre-bound to a specific route ID and corresponding registered route types.
+The `RouteApi` class provides type-safe version of common hooks like `useParams`, `useSearch`, `useRouteContext`, `useNavigate`, `useLoaderData`, and `useLoaderDeps` that are pre-bound to a specific route ID and corresponding registered route types.

 ## Constructor options